 Taxes may seem difficult but choosing a way to file doesn’t have to be.
 Paying for tax preparation can be expensive, costing $50 to $500.
 That fee drains money from your tax refund.
 Luckily, there are several free tax filing options available, both in-person and online.

-Note that if you claim the Earned Income Tax Credit, your refund will be delayed regardless of whether you use free tax preparation or go to a paid tax preparer.
+Note that if you claim the Earned Income Tax Credit or the Additional Child Tax Credit, your refund will be delayed regardless of whether you use free tax preparation or go to a paid tax preparer.

 Free in-person tax filing services

 There are two main programs that offer free tax preparation in person, Volunteer Income Tax Assistance (VITA) and AARP’s Tax-Aide.
 Both programs provide free tax preparation for those who earn less than about $55,000.

 VITA and Tax-Aide are IRS-sponsored programs that prioritize accuracy.
 Free tax preparation programs have an accuracy rate of over 90 percent, the highest in the industry.
 The annual training that VITA and Tax-Aide volunteers undergo helps prevent the IRS from performing additional verification and reduces the time taxpayers spend to get tax filing mistakes corrected.

 Tax-Aide, which is run through the AARP, primarily serves seniors, although they cannot turn younger clients away.
 VITA offers free tax preparation for workers regardless of age.

 Free online tax software

 Online free tax preparation offers a convenient and reliable way to file your taxes.

 If you’re comfortable using computers and confident preparing your own taxes, consider using an free online tax software.